-Quick note: I was introduced to the client at a trade show, hired on the spot, and the rest is history.
-Also, the images below were taken during the breaking-ground phase.
+Quick note: Introduced to the client at a trade show, hired on the spot, and the rest is history.
+Also, the images below were taken during the breaking ground phase.

-The client is admiring what has been accomplished since breaking-ground so far.
-I promised her that I would not capture her in the photo, but I could not resist.
-My client is beyond adorable.
+The client is admiring the completed work since breaking ground.
+I promised her that I would not capture her in any photos, but I could not resist.
+She is beyond adorable!

 These massive stones were retrieved while digging.
-There is talk about creating an Eco-friendly waterfall.
+There is talk about creating an Eco-friendly fountain.

-All images are the original property of KCL-IDESIGN, LLC.
+IMAGES: All images taken by Kimberly C. Lyons and are the sole property of KCL-IDESIGN, LLC.